-- In addition to vitamin D, essential for maintaining our immune system, mushrooms also have powerful properties knows as beta-glucans and polysaccharides that are used to treat illness and boost our own immune system
+- In addition to vitamin D, essential for maintaining our immune system, mushrooms also have powerful properties known as beta-glucans and polysaccharides that are used to treat illness and boost our own immune system

 - All "medicinal" mushrooms including Oyster and Shiitake contain these powerful properties, which have been found to help fight inflammation and balance the immune system.
 For instance, Beta-glucans can attach themselves to the receptor sites on the immune cells and activate them, allowing them to recognize cancer cells as ‘foreign’ and create a higher level of response.

 - You probably are already aware that Penecillian is derived from a Mold (fungus).
 However, there are many other antibiotics that use different mushroom-based properties as the main effective ingredient.
 They are also being investigated as a potential solution to antibiotic-resistant bacteria.

 - Different mushrooms can be used to treat specific illnesses, for instance, Turkey Tail supporting the immune system to help fight cancer or 'Lions mane' for cognitive diseases.

 Why have mushrooms developed health superpowers?

 In many ways, fungi are more related to members of the animal kingdom than they are to the plant kingdom.
 So, they are also susceptible to infections from the same microbes like bacteria, viruses and even other fungi like yeast.
 Because the mushroom mycelium is so fragile (they have no skin) they have evolved very powerful properties to fight back, These same properties are bioavailable to our body (which means we can inherit them when we eat them).

 It's fascinating to watch a Shiitake block fight mould.
 It will quarantine it with liquid metabolites (which are brown and the same colour as the cap), then go in and kill it.
 These brown metabolites then go on to form a fairly thick skin around the Shiitake block which then protects it, much like our own skin.